-Meticulously hand-curled spring Laoshan green tea yielding a potent, grassy long lasting brew with green bean sweetness. . . .
+Meticulously hand-curled spring Laoshan green tea yields a refined, long lasting brew with green bean sweetness. . . .

-Mr. He was extremely proud to unveil his latest experiment when we visited his farm in Laoshan Village last autumn.
-We have consistently told him that his family is free to innovate and try out any ideas because we will buy up the results.
-This incredible offering is a labor of love, with Mr. He carefully rolling the tea by hand into tighter bilochun-like curls.
-His hunch was that the deeper more savory flavors that come out in bilochun rolling would bring out the best in Laoshan green, and after two seasons, it’s no secret that this is Mr He’s favorite to tea share with friends and family.
-We wholeheartedly agree, and are pleased to share the new Spring harvest of this innovative green tea with you.
+This small-batch green tea is a labor of love, with Mr. He carefully twisting the tea by hand into tighter bilochun-like curls.
+The deeper more savory flavors that come out in bilochun twisting bring out the best in Laoshan green, and after three seasons, it’s no secret that this is Mr He’s favorite to tea share with friends and family.
+We wholeheartedly agree, and are excited to share the new 2014 Spring harvest of this innovative green tea with you.

 Location of Picking:Ocean-facing slope of Laoshan Mountain in Laoshan Village, Shandong Province He Family Farm 15-20 acre plot fed by the mountain spring running down from the rock face of Laoshan.

 What Was Picked:Young leaves and buds from the fresh spring flush.

 Sourcing Agent(s):David Duckler, after spending months in Laoshan Village on a tea research grant.
 Direct-sourced from the He Family in Laoshan

 If possible, use filtered or spring water, freshly boiled.